openpolis/open_municipio/docs/dev/install.rst

   (open_municipio)$ deactivate

-Before continuing, take a few moment for configuring the new virtual environment.
+Before continuing, take a few moments for configuring the new virtual environment.
 Virtualenwrapper provides a few "hooks", i.e. scripts which will be executed when virtualenwrapper-related events happen.
 Particularly interesting to us are ``postactivate`` and ``postdeactivate``.
 So go to the virtualenv root directory (i.e. ``~/.virtualenvs/open_municipio``), find ``postactivate`` and ``postdeactivate`` under ``bin``, and edit them as